 - Practical examples: Can you combine everything into one display?

 Drew has worked on all types of displays, large and small, commercial and residential.
-He’s been working with everything from C9 incandescents to the latest/ pixel trees and is sure to share some of his more interesting experiences of being in this business.
+He has worked with everything from C9 incandescent lights to the latest pixel trees and is sure to share some of his more interesting experiences of being in this business.

 - 1 Full day of dedicated RGB training